munificent/craftinginterpreters/book/inheritance.md

 ## Conclusion

 We made it!
-That final bit of error-handling is the last chunk of code needed to complete our Java implementation of Lox.
+That final bit of error handling is the last chunk of code needed to complete our Java implementation of Lox.
 This is a real <span name="superhero">accomplishment</span> and one you should be proud of.
 In the past dozen chapters and a thousand or so lines of code, we have learned and